 The Scientific Committee is currently building the full programme of the conference, the full details of which will be available nearer the dates of the conference.

-The main conference will run from Wednesday 1st April to Friday 3rd April from 9am to 6pm each day.
-There will be an ice-breaker reception on Tuesday 31st March in the evening, and the main conference reception on 1st April.
-On 2nd April there is an optional conference dinner, which can be booked alongside registration.
+The main conference will run from Monday 28th September to Wednesday 30th September from 9am to 6pm each day.
+There will be an ice-breaker reception on Sunday 27th September in the evening, and the main conference reception on 28th September.
+On 29th September there is an optional conference dinner, which can be booked alongside registration.

 Subscribe to the conference mailing list for updates here.